MicrosoftDocs/windows-powershell-docs/docset/windows/netconnection/Get-NetConnectionProfile.md

 A connection profile represents a network connection.

 > [!NOTE]
-> The Microsoft.PowerShell.LocalAccounts module is not available in 32-bit PowerShell on a 64-bit system.
+> The Netconnection Module works only on 64-bit Powershell.

 ## EXAMPLES